 - Interacting with the community at outreach events.

 Residents have the opportunity to learn musculoskeletal point-of-care ultrasound (POCUS) skills from a national expert.

-Residents work with general surgeons at Hillsboro Medical Center during their General Surgery experience and learn the basics of pre- and post-operative care, including spending time in the OR.
+Residents work with general surgeons at Hillsboro Medical Center during their general surgery experience and learn the basics of pre- and post-operative care, including spending time in the operating room.

 Residents have a minimum of one-week rotations with each of the following surgical sub-specialists: urology, ENT, ophthalmology and dermatology.

 Residents spend at least eight weeks in Hillsboro Medical Center’s Emergency Department.
 They’ll will gain experience in:

 - Learning about a wide variety of acute and emergent health issues

 - Participating in the hospital’s rapid response teams

 Residents have three months of Electives that help prepare them for future practice goals.
 Multiple opportunities exist at Hillsboro Medical Center for specialty rotations and residents will have access to various elective and CME opportunities at OHSU, as well as rural rotations throughout the state.